amplience/dc-cli/README.md

 ## Building the CLI

+We have included some NPM scripts to help create various installations of the CLI.

 - [Guide to building the CLI](BUILDING_THE_CLI.md)

 ## Required permissions

-Outlined below are the permissions required to run each command of the CLI.
-To request any permissions please contact Amplience support.
+Outlined below are the detailed permissions required to run each command of the CLI.
+To request an API key to run the CLI, please contact Amplience support.

 | Command                                           | Required ACL(s)                                             | Required Functional Permission(s)                                                                                        |
 | ------------------------------------------------- | ----------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------ |